GenIE: Generative Information Extraction: Results

 \subsection{Analysis of Performance as a Function of the Relation Occurrence Count}

 The datasets naturally present large imbalances, where few relations occur a lot, but most relations are rare.
-In the previous section (\Secref{ssec:perf_eval}), we already observed a large difference between macro and micro F1 scores of models indicating that the number of occurrences impacts model performances.
+In the previous section, we already observed a large difference between macro and micro F1 scores of models, indicating that the number of occurrences impacts model performances.
 Thus, we now measure F1 scores after bucketing relations according to their number of occurrences in the training dataset.
-In \Figref{fig:bucket_plot}, we create buckets ($i \in \{0 , \dots, 20\}$) where bucket $i$ contains all the relations occurring more than $2^i$ times and less than $2^{i+1}$ times in the Rebel dataset.
+In \Figref{fig:bucket_plot}, we create buckets $i \in \{0 , \dots, 20\}$, where bucket $i$ contains all the relations occurring at least $2^i$ times and less than $2^{i+1}$ times in the REBEL dataset.
 The height of the histogram for bucket $i$ shows how many relations are contained in this bucket.
 Finally, we report the F1 scores of GenIE and the pipeline of SotA components per bucket.
 Note that micro F1 from \Tabref{tab:eval-systems} is equivalent to putting all relations in one single bucket (equal weight to each data point), and macro F1 is equivalent to averaging the F1 with one bucket per relation (equal weight to each relation).

-The histograms first confirm that most of the training data concern relations with few occurrences.
-Models thus need to somehow perform few-short learning for most of the relations.
+The histogram first confirms that most of the relations occur in only a few triplets from the training data.
+Models thus need to perform few-shot learning for most of the relations.
 GenIE is significantly better than the pipeline baseline for all the buckets.
 Finally, it is important to highlight that even though the performance of both methods, unsurprisingly, declines for relations that appear less often in the training data, GenIE already performs well for relations with at least $2^6=64$ occurrences.
-However, the baseline needs $2^{14}=16384$ samples to reach a comparable level of performance, and scores better than GenIE for the $2^6=64$ bucket, only after seeing at least $2^{19}=524288$ samples.
-This confirms that GenIE is not only better at macro and micro F1, it is also capable of performing fewer-shot learning than the baseline.
-It further shows that, contrary to the baseline, the good scores of GenIE do not come from the ability to perform well only for the few most frequent relations.
+On the contrary, the baseline needs $2^{14}=16{,}384$ samples to reach a comparable level of performance, and scores better than GenIE does for the $2^6=64$ bucket only after seeing at least $2^{19}=524{,}288$ samples.
+This confirms that GenIE is not only better at macro and micro F1, but it is also capable of performing fewer-shot learning than the baseline.
+It further shows that, contrary to the baseline, GenIE's good scores do not come solely from its ability to perform well on the few most frequent relations.